dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 > your direction when trying to discover information relevant to some
 > situation, particularly involving social behavior.
 Furthermore,
 > social isolation will render your perception of the ensemble so
-> skewed, you won't know your hand from you ass.
+> skewed, you won't know your hand from your ass.
 You've been warned,
 > young psychic padawan.

 The idea of an ensemble from thermodynamics helps describe how the